zanio/quizapi/README.md

 - Docker for Desktop

-Run `docker-compose up` in the root of the project.
+Run the script `./start.sh` in the root of the project.

-It will bring up Postgres and the Express application server in development mode.

 It binds the application server to `localhost:${PORT}`, Where `port` is any value set in your .env file